cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 **Note**: the assignment expression must be evaluated to take effect.

-To define a new function $f$ that multiplies its argument by $2$, you can use the following LaTeX expression:
+To define a new function $f$ that multiplies its argument by $2$, use the following LaTeX expression:

 ```js